Scalable and Communication-Efficient Varying Coefficient Mixed Effect Models: Methodology, Theory, and Applications: Real Data Application: Large-Scale Migration Analysis

-This subsection focuses on the estimation of the time-varying coefficient functions in model~\eqref{eq:realmodel}.
-The temporal components, $\beta_0(t)$ and $\beta_1(t)$, are represented using cubic B-spline basis functions with 58 knot placement, allowing the model to capture long-run trends and short-run fluctuations while preserving numerical stability.
-Estimation is carried out using the OS sufficient-statistics procedure, which computes and aggregates low-dimensional summaries across distributed data batches, thereby avoiding transmission of raw migration records and enabling scalable inference on the full dataset.
+This subsection summarizes the estimated time-varying coefficient functions in model~\eqref{eq:realmodel}.
+The temporal functions \(\beta_0(t)\) and \(\beta_1(t)\) are represented using cubic B-spline basis functions with 58 knots.
+The knots are placed over the monthly time domain from 2000 to 2020, and the smoothing parameter is selected by cross-validation.
+This flexible representation allows the fitted model to capture nonlinear and time-varying migration patterns while maintaining a stable spline-based estimation structure.
+Estimation is carried out using the one-step communication-efficient estimator, which aggregates local sufficient summaries across distributed data batches.

-As shown in Figure~\ref{fig:time_varying_functions}, the estimated functions $\beta_0(t)$ and $\beta_1(t)$ reveal clear and interpretable temporal dynamics.
-The baseline migration rate, $\beta_0(t)$, follows a cyclical pattern aligned with national economic conditions—peaking around 2002 during the post–tech boom period, rising again near 2010 following the Great Recession, and reaching another local maximum around 2015 before trending downward toward 2019.
-The narrow 95\% confidence bands reflect high precision throughout the time domain, indicating that both long-term and short-term components are reliably captured.
+Figure~\ref{fig:time_varying_functions} displays the estimated baseline function \(\beta_0(t)\) and disaster-declaration effect \(\beta_1(t)\).
+The baseline function \(\beta_0(t)\) shows clear temporal variation over the study period.
+It increases in the early 2000s, rises again near 2010, reaches another local maximum around 2015, and then declines toward the end of the sample period.
+This pattern suggests that the baseline level of migration is not constant over time.
+The narrow 95\% confidence bands indicate that this temporal pattern is estimated precisely under the fitted model.
+The shaded bands are pointwise 95\% confidence intervals computed from the estimated information matrix in Theorem 3.1.

-The disaster-related effect, $\beta_1(t)$, exhibits modest yet statistically significant variation over the two decades.
-The effect is lowest around 2005–2006, coinciding with Hurricane Katrina and widespread Gulf Coast displacement, and increases steadily through 2010–2014 during successive cycles of disaster declarations and regional rebuilding.
-After 2015, the effect declines, suggesting growing local retention and adaptation capacity in disaster-prone regions.
-The uniformly tight confidence intervals confirm that these temporal changes are well estimated and substantively meaningful.
-Additional insights into regional heterogeneity arise from the push and pull effects embedded in $\boldsymbol{\alpha}$, which are examined in detail in Section~\ref{sec:pullpush}.
+The disaster-declaration coefficient \(\beta_1(t)\) also changes over time.
+It is lowest around 2005--2006, a period that includes Hurricane Katrina and substantial Gulf Coast displacement, and then increases through the early 2010s.
+After approximately 2015, the estimated effect declines.
+This pattern indicates that the association between federally declared disasters and migration flows is time-varying rather than constant.
+These estimated time-varying coefficients provide the fixed-effect component of the analysis, while the origin and destination random effects capture additional spatial heterogeneity.